Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

 By applying KPIs, DT or GOST can be evaluated in a standardized manner.
 In the manufacturing and industrial sectors, Tang \textit{et al.} propose a comprehensive evaluation framework for a high-speed railway DT platform, covering performance, user experience, and economic benefits, serving as a reference for domain-specific evaluations \cite{tang2025evaluation}.
 For SAGSIN, KPIs can be designed around specific tasks, including reduced decision-making time, beam prediction accuracy \cite{jiang2023digital}, and enhanced correlation between GOST and the physical environment.

-In academia, the evaluation is often conducted by comparing the outputs or decisions of DT or GOST with returns from the real world or with baseline approaches \cite{lugaresi2023online,luo2020hybrid}, similar to reinforcement learning paradigms where agents are iteratively assessed.
+In academia, the evaluation is often conducted by comparing the outputs or decisions of DT or GOST with returns from the real world or with baseline approaches \cite{lugaresi2023online}, similar to reinforcement learning paradigms where agents are iteratively assessed.
 Cao \textit{et al.} compare results from DT-driven optimization algorithms with known optimal solutions and use regret values to quantify the performance loss between the DT-derived solution and the optimal one \cite{cao2021simulation}.
 Zhou \textit{et al.} evaluate DT by inputting simulation data following specific statistical distributions into the virtual environment and comparing the statistical properties of the output against theoretical baselines \cite{Zhou2024HierarchicalDC}.
-In SAGSIN, such evaluation methods are not limited to comparing decision-making gains between GOST and the physical environment; they also extend to comparisons between different GOST models, or benchmarking against cloud-based DTs using historical data.
+In SAGSIN, such evaluation methods can also extend to comparisons between different GOST models, or benchmarking against cloud-based DTs using historical data.

 In terms of semantic metrics, Meng \textit{et al.} \cite{meng2024effectiveness} propose the synchronization cost of information (SCoI), which consists of two components: a task-specific state estimation cost and an actuation cost.
 In the context of GOST-empowered SAGSIN, the state estimation cost can be derived from understanding at the goal-oriented layer, while the actuation cost can stem from pre-defined models.
 Similar metrics include AoII, VoI, and UoI, all of which relate to the final utility of information \cite{maatouk2020age,lu2023semantics,zheng2020urgency}.
-Furthermore, certain metrics, while not directly applicable to GOST, offer valuable exploration and insights.
-Semantic metrics map text into high-dimensional spaces, where differences between texts are characterized as vectors \cite{10107602}.
-Similarly, based on the knowledge-based layer, nodes and associations within SAGSIN possess the potential for high-dimensional spatial description, which can significantly facilitate the integration of GOST with GAI.